Update July 2025:

-Now, there is a clear Pathway to Protection that allows for these properties to be proposed for inclusion in the Daintree National Park (CYPAL) and protected under the Queensland Nature Conservation Act 1992 (NCA).
+Now, there is a clear Pathway to Protection that allows for these properties to be proposed for inclusion in the Daintree National Park (CYPAL) and protection under the Queensland Nature Conservation Act 1992 (NCA).
+Properties can also be considered for protection under a Conservation Agreement (Nature Refuge), another class of protected area under the Nature Conservation Act 1992 (NCA).

 The Pathway to Protection has been made possible through an agreement between Gondwana Rainforest Trust, Jabalbina Yalanji Aboriginal Corporation, the Queensland Government and the Wet Tropics Management Authority.